johnewart/dapr-proposals/api-design-guide.md

 Additionally the scope is limited to definition of a new API only.
 Enhancement to existing stable APIs shall be done seperately.

-#### Proposed New API lifecycle stages

-For new APIs, it is proposed to set three stages for the lifecycle of the API:
-- Alpha
-  - API is not production ready yet and might contain bugs
-  - Recommended for only non-business-critical uses because of potential for incompatible changes in subsequent releases
-- Beta
-  - API is not production ready yet
-  - Multiple components implement the API and API contract is mostly finalized
-  - Recommended for only non-business-critical uses because of potential for incompatible changes in subsequent releases
-- Stable
-  - API is ready for production usage
-  - Performance numbers are published for the API

-#### Guidance for Alpha stage

-**Prerequisite**

-For any new `dapr` APIs, it is required to:
-- Create a new Build Phase Proposal (assumes that the design phase is completed) in `dapr/dapr` repository, detailing
-  - Relevant high level design
-  - Contract for the API
-    - HTTP and gRPC APIs should be consistent in behavior and user experience.
-  - Additions to existing components / creation of new components for this API
-  - Clarified Scope for current and following releases
-  - Limitations
-  - Code examples
-- The issue should be reviewed by community and owner of the issue is accountable to
-  - Address questions/comments in the proposal
-  - Incorporate Review feedback
-  - Align with maintainers on the build phase proposal scope for implementation
-- Once a proposal has been accepted, the final design, links to relevant issues or comments that provide context on design decisions, and any future changes to the API  must be added to a markdown file under “docs/decision_records/api”
-  - The decision record must be maintained to accurately reflect the latest state of the API.

-**Creating new API as part of a new building block in `dapr/dapr`**

-- Both HTTP and gRPC protocols need to be supported for the new API
-- Any changes to existing API(assumes it is alpha see open question 1) in an “alpha building block” as part of implementing the new API
-  - Mandates additional / modifications to existing UTs
-  - Existing E2E tests if any must execute successfully
-- Documentation:
-  - For HTTP API – Dapr API reference doc must be updated
-  - Building block concepts page must be updated
-- At least one SDK shall have implementation that exposes the new APIs from runtime (giving preference to gRPC protocol in handcrafted SDKs for communication from App to Dapr)
-- Quickstarts:
-  - Quickstarts should be defined for the new API to enable users to easily explore the new functionality provided by the API
-- Dapr CLI changes
-  - If a new command/modifications to existing command is required to facilitate ease of use of the new API, it should be defined in the Dapr CLI

-**Creating new API as part of an existing building block in `dapr/dapr`**

-- Both HTTP and gRPC protocols must be supported.
-- Behavior of existing APIs must not be modified as part of implementing the new API unless the other API is also in alpha stage.
-Any such changes to existing alpha APIs:
-  - Mandates additional / modifications to existing UTs
-  - Existing E2E tests if any must execute successfully
-- If the new API is considered an optimization to an existing API (say addition of BulkGetSecrets vs GetSecret)
-  - The performance improvement gained due to this API should be documented
-  - Guidance must be provided to the users in docs as to when to use this API vs using the older one
-- Documentation :
-  - For HTTP API – Dapr API reference doc must be updated
-  - Breaking changes to existing alpha APIs must be tracked and updated in docs/release notes
-- Quickstarts for this new API must be added
-  - This will help users comprehend the usage of the API
-  - Understand the difference between this API and existing APIs. (if its an optimization)
-- Dapr CLI changes
-  - If a new command/modifications to existing command is required to facilitate ease of use of the new API, it should be defined in the Dapr CLI
-- At least one SDK must support this API.
-Multiple SDKs may support this API
-- E2E tests for the new API in `dapr/dapr` must be added:
-  - If this new API interacts with an existing API, E2E testing that interaction must be added
+### API development cycle

+#### Proposal -> Implementation Process

+1. The proposal should be reviewed by the community and the author(s) of the proposal
+2. The author(s) address questions/comments in the proposal and adjust the proposal based on feedback
+3. Once the feedback phase is complete, and a proposal has been accepted, the proposal will be merged
+4. Development of the feature will be slated for a specific release version of Dapr

+### API Lifecycle expectations

+APIs are expected to go through three stages in their lifetime: Alpha, Beta and Stable.
+For each of these lifecycles it should be clear to a user what they can expect.
+In the case of an API, those expectations are:

+* **Alpha**
+ * API is not production ready yet and might contain bugs
+ * Recommended for only non-business-critical uses because of potential for incompatible changes in subsequent releases
+ * May not be backwards-compatible with an API it intends to replace
+ * May not be highly performant or support all SDKs

+* **Beta**
+ * API is not production ready yet
+ * Multiple components implement the API and API contract is mostly finalized
+ * Recommended for non-business-critical use only due to potentially backwards-incompatible changes in subsequent releases
+ * Should have support in (at least) the primary SDKs (i.e Python, Go, Java?)
+ * Performance should be production-ready but may not be in all cases

+* **Stable**
+ * API will not undergo backwards-incompatible changes
+ * API is considered ready for production usage
+ * Performance numbers are published for the API and there are tests and safeguards in place to prevent regression

+### Design Requirements for APIs

+For any API (new or updates), the following must be included in the proposal:

+  * Relevant high level design
+  * Proposed contract for the API
+    * HTTP and gRPC APIs should be consistent in behavior and user experience.
+  * Identifying what additions to existing components / creation of new components are required for this API (if any)
+  * Scope for current and following releases (i.e what can be expected from this iteration and what is being pushed down the road)
+  * Known limitations, where applicable
+    * Performance issues
+    * Compatibility issues
+  * Code examples (pseudocode is acceptable)

+#### Proposal -> Implementation Process

+1. The proposal should be reviewed by the community and the author(s) of the proposal
+2. The author(s) address questions/comments in the proposal and adjust the proposal based on feedback
+3. Once the feedback phase is complete, and a proposal has been accepted, the proposal will be merged
+4. Development of the feature will be slated for a specific release version of Dapr

+### Requirements for API changes

+No matter if the change is a net-new API or an update to an existing API, the following is required:

+* Changes to documentation must be identified and written
+* Existing E2E and performance tests must pass
+* If a new command/modifications to existing command is required to facilitate ease of use of the new API, related code must be added to the Dapr CLI

+#### Creation of new APIs

+* Both HTTP and gRPC protocols need to be supported for the new API
+* Documentation must be provided for the API
+  * HTTP API must be added to Dapr documentatio
+* Issues should be added in `dapr/quickstarts` to create examples for the new API to enable users to easily explore the new functionality provided by the API
+* If the new API is considered an _optimization_ of an existing API (say, the addition of `BulkGetSecrets` alongside `GetSecret`) then:
+  * The performance improvement gained due to this API should be documented
+  * Guidance must be provided to the users in docs as to when to use this API vs using the older one
+* Performance tests should (though preferably must) exist for this new API
+* _Must_ include new E2E tests that exercise them

+#### Updates to existing APIs

+Depending on the phase of the existing API, the proposed changes may or may not be backwards-incompatible

+_Backwards-**incompatible** changes_

+* May _only_ be proposed to Alpha or Beta APIs
+* Require updates to existing E2E tests to support these changes
+* Breaking changes to existing Alpha or Beta APIs must be tracked and updated in docs/release notes

+_Backwards-**compatible** changes_

+* May be proposed to _any_ API
+* Proposed changes to both the HTTP and gRPC API must be included

+### Requirements for building-block changes

 Finally on addition of a new API, there may be addition of the capability to either an existing component or if it is a new building block, creation of a new set of components in the `dapr/components-contrib` repo.